cprail1/PMRRM/Profiles/README.md

     - none have "check files on shutdown" configured

   - Commit and push any changes
+  - Check again that everything is committed and pushed

   - If appropriate, do the "Process for updating the profiles being used at the PMRRM for normal running" process above.